Payroll and Benefits Guide Ecuador

-Additionally, the employer can offer a sudden dismissal bonus at 25.00% of monthly wages for each completed year of service.
+Additionally, the employer can offer a sudden dismissal bonus of 25.00% of monthly wages for each completed year of service.

 The probationary period in Ecuador is dependent on the type of role and is stipulated within the employment agreement.
 In general, probation periods are up to three months.

-- The Ecuador Student Visa is suitable for foreigners who have been accepted in a university or other academic program in Ecuador and wish to pursue their studies there.
+- The Ecuador Student Visa is suitable for foreigners who have been accepted into a university or other academic program in Ecuador and wish to pursue their studies there

-- For foreigners who want to retire in Ecuador and have the necessary financial means to do so, Ecuador Retirement visa.
+- For foreigners who want to retire in Ecuador and have the necessary financial means to do so, an Ecuador Retirement visa

-The visa documentation must be legalised by the Ecuadorian Embassy or Consulate and may need to be translated into Spanish.
+The visa documentation must be legalized by the Ecuadorian Embassy or Consulate and may need to be translated into Spanish.